 Consider the following disadvantages of using a free VPN for Linux:

-• Lower server count or server locations to choose from: Having fewer server options limits you to available servers that are potentially too far from your location and can slow down speeds.
+- Lower server count or server locations: Having fewer server options limits you to available servers that are potentially too far from your location and can slow down speeds.
 Overcrowded servers also slow down VPN speeds.

-• Data harvesting: Free VPN providers may collect user data, usually for monetary reasons, by selling it to third parties.
+- Data harvesting: Free VPN providers may collect user data, usually for monetary reasons like selling it to third parties.

-• Less secure: Free VPNs often lack advanced security features that safeguard your activities on the web from malware-infested websites, phishing, or man-in-the-middle attacks.
+- Less secure: Free VPNs often lack advanced security features that safeguard your activities on the web from malware-infected websites, phishing, or man-in-the-middle attacks.

 Honorable mentions